X0rb1t/Suckerpass/README.md

-# Suckerpass
+# SuckerPass
-Suckerpass captures saved chrome and wifi passwords on windows
+SuckerPass is a tool that dumps the LSASS process on Windows.